DrDecagon/JoustMania/README.md

 Web Interface
 ---------------------------------
 Joustmania can also be controlled via a web browser on your laptop or smartphone.
-If your Pi is on a network, use the IP address of your Pi (for example, http://192.168.1.xxx/).
-Alternatively, you can turn your Pi in to an access point and connect your device directly to it.
+If your Potato is on a network, use the IP address of your Potato (for example, http://192.168.1.xxx/).
+Alternatively, you can turn your Potato in to an access point and connect your device directly to it.
 To enable this,  run the command
 ```
 sudo ./enable_ap.sh
 ```
-Note that this disables normal Wi-Fi on the Pi, the ethernet connection should still work however.
+Note that this disables normal Wi-Fi on Le Potato, the ethernet connection should still work however.
 The default SSID is "JOUSTMANIA" and the default password is "joustmania"; both (and other) settings may be adjusted in the apfiles/hostapd.conf file before running enable_ap.sh.

 To connect to the game, go to http://joust.mania in your web browser, you may have to disable LTE on mobile.
 To disable the access point and restore Wi-Fi, run the command
 ```